CRGTMobile/electric-eel/README.md

 1. Check out this repository to a folder on your computer

+## Run

+1. On the Start menu, point to All Programs, point to Microsoft SQL Server 2014, point to Configuration Tools, and then click SQL Server Configuration Manager.

+1. In SQL Server Configuration Manager, in the left pane, click SQL Server Services.

+1. In the details pane, right-click SQL Server (MSSQLServer), and then click Start.

 1. Open Web > SitefinityWebApp.csproj in Visual Studio

 1. Click Run in Chrome